This is the multi-page printable view of this section. Click here to print.

 PSComputerName :

-Code block.
+code block.
 Disk (target) connection

-• Refresh Storage (target) information.
+• Refresh the storage (target) information.

 Color mode